tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/2-functions-as-values.md

 };
 ```

-You also decide that, for your own accounting, you want to incorporate
+You also decide that, for accounting, you want to incorporate
 the profit margin per ingredient and calculate a total selling price.
 For that, you, again, take an inventory as input, iterate over it
-and add a property `sellingPrice`, returning it as part of a cloned list.
+and add a property `sellingPrice`, returning it as part of a new list.

 ```typescript
 export const withSellingPrice = (